tiacsys/bridle/boards/shields/rpi_pico_lcd/doc/index.rst

 LVGL Basic Sample
 =================

-Displays “Hello World” in the center of the screen and a counter at the bottom which increments every second.
+Displays “Hello World!” in the center of the screen and a counter at the bottom which increments every second.
 See also Zephyr sample:
 :doc:`zephyr:samples/subsys/display/lvgl/README`.